'Ship to Cuba' option shows up on Amazon.com amid diplomatic talks

-SAN FRANCISCO (Reuters) - Less than three months after U.S. and Cuban officials agreed to restore diplomatic ties, Amazon.com Inc appears to be laying the groundwork to ship packages to Cuba.
+SAN FRANCISCO, March 2 (Reuters) - Less than three months after U.S. and Cuban officials agreed to restore diplomatic ties, Amazon.com Inc appears to be laying the groundwork to ship packages to Cuba.

 A “ship to Cuba” button was seen on Monday on Amazon’s website by Reuters correspondents in Havana.
 But the option does not appear to work and reporters got an error message when they tried to order an item and ship it to Cuba.